-Case Western Reserve University traces its roots to the founding of Western Reserve College in 1826, while the Case School of Engineering traces its roots to the 1880 founding of the Case School of Applied Science.
-The school became the Case Institute of Technology in 1947 and the Case School of Engineering in 1992.
+Our history runs deep.
+The Case School of Engineering is part of Case Western Reserve University, which traces its roots to the founding of Western Reserve College in 1826.
+Our predecessor institution, the Case School of Applied Science, was established in 1880.
+It became the Case Institute of Technology in 1947 and then the Case School of Engineering in 1992.

 Today’s Case Western Reserve University emerged from the federation of the Case Institute of Technology and Western Reserve University in 1967, bringing excellence in engineering, the natural sciences and math, medicine, management, law, dentistry nursing and social work together under the same institutional banner and celebrating collaborative education and research initiatives across these diverse disciplines.